devecchijr/apiPub/README.md

 ## How an IRIS method is published as a Rest API:

-The following table shows how all the method parameters types are mapped and project them to a Rest API:
+The following table shows how all the method parameters types are mapped and projected to a Rest API:

 ![](docResources/projectionMap.png)